Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: Introduction

-We thank Jürgen Jost and Slava Matveev for many enlightening discussions, Dirk Hofmann and Walter Tholen for their advice, and Jean Goubault-Larrecq and Xiaodong Jia for comments on an earlier version of this paper.
-A portion of this work was done while the second author was employed by the Max Planck Institute for Mathematics in the Sciences.
+\paragraph*{Acknowledgements.} We thank Jürgen Jost and Slava Matveev for many discussions, Dirk Hofmann and Walter Tholen for their advice, Jean Goubault-Larrecq, Tom\'a\v{s} Jakl and Xiaodong Jia for comments on this paper, and an anonymous reviewer for their extensive and helpful report.
+Much of this work was done while all three authors were with the Max Planck Institute for Mathematics in the Sciences.